aurutils/aurutils/examples/README.md

 Assuming a list of rebuild targets is known, `sync-rebuild` performs the following steps:

-1. Retrieve and update all source files with `aur fetch --existing`
+1. Retrieve all source files with `aur fetch --existing`
 2. Retrieve all versions of packages in the local repository
 3. If `pkgver` matches the local repository version, set `pkgrel` in the `PKGBUILD` to the local repository version, incremented by `0.1`.
 Otherwise,